Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy.

-Fantastic Voyage is a combination of science fiction and cold war thriller that reminds me very much of a Michael Crichton adventure, and those of Jules Verne, and contrary to belief, it is not based on a book by Isaac Asimov.
+Fantastic Voyage is a film that once got hailed as a milestone of science fiction movies, based on the film’s special effects which were cutting edge at the time.
+The film’s narrative is a combination of science fiction and cold war thriller that reminds me very much of a Michael Crichton adventure, and those of Jules Verne, and contrary to belief; it did not get based on a book by Isaac Asimov.
 It was written by Harry Kleiner, based on a story by Otto Klement and Jerome Bixby.
-It was directed by Richard Fleischer, and starred Stephen Boyd, Raquel Welch, Edmond O’Brien and Donald Pleasence.
-It is strong reminder of the decade that gave it birth – the sixties, and everything, from the special effects to the patriarchal (and chauvinistic) stereotypes portrayed in the characters, and styles of attire, hair, and vehicles etc. give it an unmistakable time-stamp of the era.
+Directed by Richard Fleischer and starring Stephen Boyd, Raquel Welch, Edmond O’Brien, and Donald Pleasence.
+It is a solid reminder of the decade that gave it birth – the sixties, and everything, from the special effects to the patriarchal (and chauvinistic) stereotypes portrayed in the characters, and styles of attire, hair, and vehicles, etc. give it an unmistakable time-stamp of the era.

 The movie begins with the subplot of cold war intrigue as an appetizer, setting the stage for the main course of the miniaturized adventures that follow.
-We are introduced to a scientist, Dr Jan Benes and the agent Charles Grant (Stephan Boyd as the 60’s personification of macho) that delivers him from behind the iron curtain, so he can divulge technical secrets to the Americans.
-They arrive in a TWA airliner, before the scientist is whisked away in a motorcade which is soon attacked by enemy agents bent on his destruction.
-They partially succeed in their task and the scientist is injured to the point of being in a coma and requiring surgery.
+We get introduced to a scientist, Dr. Jan Benes and the agent Charles Grant (Stephan Boyd as the 60’s personification of macho) that delivers him from behind the iron curtain so that he can divulge technical secrets to the Americans.
+They arrive in a TWA airliner before the scientist is whisked away in a motorcade which is soon attacked by enemy agents bent on his destruction.
+They partially succeed in their task, and the scientist gets injured to the point of being in a coma and requiring surgery.

-Once at the CMDF we meet General Carter (Edmond O’Brien), and Colonel Reid, (Arthur O’Connel as the grouchy old coot character he made famous numerous times in movies and tv) who are in charge.
+Once at the CMDF we meet General Carter (Edmond O’Brien), and Colonel Reid, (Arthur O’Connell as the crusty old coot character he made famous numerous times in movies and tv) who are in charge.
 Things move right along after this.
-There is a meeting that introduces the team that will undertake this task: the pilot, Captain Bill Owens (William Redfield), the surgeon, Dr Peter Duval (Arthur Kennedy), his assistant Cora Peterson (Raquel Welch), and Dr Michaels (Donald Pleasance)
+There is a meeting that introduces the team that will undertake this task: the pilot, Captain Bill Owens (William Redfield), the surgeon, Dr. Peter Duval (Arthur Kennedy), his assistant Cora Peterson (Raquel Welch), and Dr. Michaels (Donald Pleasance)

 The main thrust of the movie is the depiction of the shrinking of the sub and its crew, and the subsequent injection of them into Benes body.
-This is all done in a very over-the-top melodramatic style accompanied by suitably dramatic music.
+These sequences are all done in a very over-the-top and melodramatic style accompanied by suitably dramatic music.

-The ship is depicted as being so small it fits in between the molecules that constitute the make up of human blood.
-When they are finally introduced into the bloodstream of the scientist it somewhat resembles a sixties rock concert light show, or being in the inside of a lava lamp with globules of differing colors surrounding the sub on every side.
-The film succeeds in conveying how claustrophobic the tiny sub is for the crew by making the limitations of their movements obvious.
+The ship gets depicted as being so small it fits in between the molecules that constitute the makeup of human blood.
+When they finally et introduced into the bloodstream of the scientist, it somewhat resembles a sixties rock concert light show or being in the inside of a lava lamp with globules of differing colors surrounding the sub on every side.
+The film succeeds in conveying how claustrophobic the tiny sub is for the crew by making the limitations of their movements visible.

 Things start to go wrong almost immediately, as the sub is forced to take an unexpected detour.
-It soon becomes obvious to Grant there is also a saboteur aboard.
-The film uses the usual devices to increase tension and suspense by prolonging scenes to help make what is material for a short story into a feature length film.
+It soon becomes evident to Grant there is also a saboteur aboard.
+The film uses the standard devices to increase tension and suspense by prolonging scenes to help make enough material for a short story into a feature-length film.
 Pleasance as the saboteur is found out and suffers justice in the form of an unpleasant death.
-The surprises are, for the most part predictable, and the crew barely escapes the scientist’s body in time to prevent their returning to normal size prior to this and making a real mess.
+The surprises are, for the most part predictable, and the crew barely escapes the scientist’s body in time to prevent their returning to normal size before this occurs and making a real mess.